-- Outcomes: During the Q1 2022 reporting period, referrals for both hospitals combined decreased by 9.5 percent. - Drivers: As illustrated earlier in Figure 8, it appears as though an apparent preference by the courts and defense counsel, as it pertains to defendant evaluations, to have the vast majority of competency evaluations completed in jail and in community settings as opposed to inpatient settings, continues to persist.
-Likewise, in response to the COVID-19 pandemic, criminal courts have allowed greater numbers of defendants to be released on PR while awaiting an evaluation.
-Court orders have flowed to the two hospitals in very different patterns over the last four years.
-ESH has grown interminably over this time with its referral load tripling before subsiding to 247 percent above Q2 2015 referral numbers just prior to the pandemic's onset.
-WSH's referrals grew rapidly, peaked twice, and then dropped by Q4 2019 to, on average, 61 percent below Q2 2015's referral numbers just prior to the pandemic's onset.
+- Outcomes: During the Q2 2022 reporting period, referrals for both hospitals combined decreased by 14.1 percent. - Drivers: As illustrated previously in Figure 8, it appears as though the criminal courts and defense counsel prefer to have most defendant competency evaluations completed in jail or in community settings.
+Admissions wait times for inpatient evaluations remain high.

+From Q2 2015-Q4 2019, just prior to the COVID-19 pandemic's confirmed arrival in Washington state, court orders have flowed to the two hospitals in very different patterns.
+ESH grew interminably over this time with its referral load tripling before subsiding to 242 percent above Q2 2015 referral numbers just prior to the pandemic's onset.
+WSH's referrals grew rapidly, peaked twice, and then dropped by Q4 2019 to, on average, 61 percent below Q2 2015's referral numbers1 just prior to the pandemic's onset.
 Unlike most other service types in 2020, inpatient evaluation referrals grew in spite of the pandemic.
 A significant driver of this growth appears to be the substantial increases in wait times for PR referrals to receive evaluations.
+Initially, as courts shut down all but the most critical and emergent operations in the face of the pandemic, substantially greater numbers of defendants were released from pre-trial custody on PR while they awaited an inpatient bed opening at ESH or WSH.